 Dr. Nirenberg is one of a few clinical and forensic podiatrists in the U.S. This unique skill-set provides sharp insight into foot or ankle injury and malpractice in civil and forensic cases.

-Trial and Daubert tested, Dr. Nirenberg gives attentive, detailed analysis of:
+Trial and Daubert (successfully) tested, Dr. Nirenberg gives attentive, detailed analysis of:

 • Personal Injury and Accidents